jeffstride/idp/book_source/homework-assignments/hw3.md

 For the `pokemon_test.csv` file, `mean_attack_per_type(data)` should return `{'fire': 47.5, 'water': 140.5}`.

-<i class="fas fa-pen-square fa-fw"></i> **Write** in `hw3_pandas.py` the same function using Pandas.
-Rather than take a list of dictionaries, this takes a Pandas `DataFrame`.

-<i class="fas fa-pen-square fa-fw"></i> **Write** in `hw3_test.py` one or more test functions that call `max_level` with some CSV files and compares the output of the program with the expected value using `assert_equals`.
-In addition to the `pokemon_test.csv` file, add two additional test cases by creating your own CSV files.
 ```
 ````

 ## Code Quality
 Assessment submissions should pass these checks: `flake8`, and <a href="https://courses.cs.washington.edu/courses/cse163/22sp/resources/code_quality/" target="_blank">code quality guidelines</a>.
 The code quality guidelines are very thorough.
-For this assessment, the most relevant rules can be found in these sections:
+For this assessment, the most relevant rules can be found in these sections, with the **bolded** one being new from the last homework:

 * <a href="https://courses.cs.washington.edu/courses/cse163/22sp/resources/code_quality/#naming-conventions" target="_blank">Naming</a>
 * <a href="https://courses.cs.washington.edu/courses/cse163/22sp/resources/code_quality/#documentation" target="_blank">Documentation</a>